Blowering Dam One of the biggest dams in NSWView Map

 Blowering Dam is stocked with Murray cod, golden perch (yellow belly) and silver perch.
 Brown and rainbow trout, redfin, catfish, river blackfish and Macquarie perch are also present.
 The dam and its tributaries are closed to trout fishing between the June and October long weekends.

-There are open and grassy camping grounds on the northern foreshore in Kosciuszko National Park including The Pines, Yolde, Humes Crossing and Yachting Point.
+There are open and grassy camping grounds in Kosciuszko National Park including The Pines, Yolde, Humes Crossing and Yachting Point.
 Each camping ground has a boat ramp, picnic tables, barbecues, toilets and carpark.
 Away from the water’s edge is Log Bridge camping ground, located at the start of the Blowering Falls walking track.

 Facts & History